- Evaluate My Situation

 These books can be found at many Circuit Court Libraries.
 Many contain sample documents useful in filing a petition.
 There are no forms for petitioning for judicial review of an administrative decision.
 Any potential petitioner who is not clear on what to do should consult an attorney.
 Circuit Court Clerks cannot give legal advice.
 A Clerk will not review a petition and acceptance by a Clerk does not mean that the petition meets all of the requirements of the law.

-Arnold Rochvarg, MPrinciples and Practice of Maryland Administrative Law (2011).
+Principles and Practice of Maryland Administrative Law, Arnold Rochvarg.

 Is this legal advice?